 Participate in the soft skills training by sending hiring managers or other personnel to be guest presenters, giving job-seekers a direct perspective on what recruiters are looking for and what makes a successful job applicant.

 - Contact a WorkReadyNH Coordinator at one of NH's community colleges to learn more.

 Successful candidates must be able to read at a 6th grade level

-WorkReadyNH is an initiative of the Community College System of New Hampshire, the Office of Governor John Lynch, the NH Department of Resources and Economic Development, NH Works, and the NH Department of Employment Security and is funded through the NH Job Training Fund.
+WorkReadyNH is an initiative of the Community College System of New Hampshire, the NH Department of Business and Economic Affairs, NH Works, and the NH Department of Employment Security and is funded through the NH Job Training Fund.